 Lightly dust a work surface with a little flour and roll out the chilled dough to a large rectangle - about 0.5 cm thick.
-Trip the edges so you have a neat rectangle.
+Trim the edges so you have a neat rectangle.
 Cut into 10 equal-sized rectangles (measuring about 12 cm x 8 cm).
 Reroll any scraps to create more rectangles, if possible - for each extra tart you will need 2-3 extra LINDORS, roughly chopped.

-Evenly distribute the chopped LINDOR truffles between half of the rectangles, taking care to leave a 0.5 cm rim around the edges.
+Evenly distribute the chopped LINDOR Truffles between half of the rectangles, taking care to leave a 0.5 cm rim around the edges.

 One topped rectangle at a time, brush a little water around the border of the dough.
 Top with a plain rectangle and firmly press down to seal.
 Use a fork to make indents into the border to ensure there are no leakages.
 Repeat with the remaining rectangles.